alvesalexsander/whatsappButton/README.md

 <br>It is easy-to-use, customizable and resilient.

 Try it out at: https://sashaclimax.github.io/whatsappButton/
-<br>We have a friendly user interface for you!
+<br>We have a friendly user interface to help you!

 ## **[Download it from here!](https://github.com/sashaclimax/whatsappButton.js)**